 Compared to command-and-control regulations, carbon pricing is a market-based mechanism that creates financial incentives to reduce greenhouse gas (GHG) emissions.
-Ten states that are home to over a quarter of the U.S. population and account for a third of U.S. GDP have active carbon pricing programs and are successfully reducing emissions.
-Those states are California and the nine Northeast states — Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont — that make up the Regional Greenhouse Gas Initiative (RGGI).
-RGGI was the first mandatory cap-and-trade program in the United States to limit carbon dioxide emissions from the power sector.
-California’s program which followed was the first multi-sector cap-and-trade program in North America.
-More recently, two additional states — New Jersey and Virginia — have indicated a willingness to join RGGI.
-As of 2017, Massachusetts also implemented regulations to establish an additional cap-and-trade program for its power sector that runs in parallel with RGGI but extends out to 2050.
+Thirteen states that are home to over a quarter of the U.S. population and account for more than a third of U.S. GDP have active carbon-pricing programs and are successfully reducing emissions.
+Those states are California and the eleven Northeast states — Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont, and Virginia — that make up the Regional Greenhouse Gas Initiative (RGGI).
+RGGI is the first mandatory cap-and-trade program in the United States to limit carbon dioxide emissions from the power sector.
+California’s program was the first multi-sector cap-and-trade program in North America.
+Massachusetts has also implemented regulations to establish an additional cap-and-trade program for its power sector that runs in parallel with RGGI but extends out to 2050.
 Washington state recently enacted new cap-and-invest legislation that took effect in 2023.
 New York is preparing an economy-wide cap-and-invest program that is expected to launch in 2025, either in addition to its RGGI participation or in place of its RGGI participation.